 Ireland’s premier gravel cycling experience offers a choice between the Big Dog 100km and Little Dog 50km rides.
 Both are designed to be a mentally and physically challenging experience in the remote wilderness of County Fermanagh, with tough climbs, sweeping downhills and stunning views.

-This informal rally for cycle campers is run by a Cycling UK member group, and it has been going every year since its inception in 1975.
-It’s open to families, small groups and individuals of all ages with onsite activities and rides suitable for all abilities.
+This informal rally for cycle campers is run by a Cycling UK member group, and has been going every year since its inception in 1975.
+It’s open to families, small groups and individuals of all ages, with onsite activities and rides suitable for all abilities.
 We’re expecting the event around the last week of July, but do keep checking the website for updates.

 9 June 2022